BurntSushi/termcolor/doc/rg.1.md

   a list of matching files such as with --count, --files-with-matches and --files.

+-o, --only-matching
+: Print only the matched (non-empty) parts of a matching line, with each such part on a separate output line.

 --path-separator *SEPARATOR*
 : The path separator to use when printing file paths.
 This defaults to your platform's path separator, which is / on Unix and \\ on Windows.
 This flag is